Baby Powder Ovarian Cancer Lawsuits

 Talcum powder has been used for keeping skin dry and odor-free as well as preventing rash and chafing since first being introduced in 1893 by Johnson & Johnson as Johnson Baby Powder.
 In 1971 the first link between the product and ovarian cancer was discovered in a study.
 Johnson & Johnson was made aware of the risks in 1982 or earlier.
 They allegedly received recommendations from researchers that a warning label be placed on talc products regarding the risk of ovarian cancer.

 Instead, Johnson & Johnson went forward with marketing a product called Shower to Shower.
 It was another talc-based product but this time marketed specifically to women to maintain freshness as part of a regular personal hygiene campaign.
 Women were encouraged to use it as a part of their feminine hygiene routine.
+Read on to find out if Shower to Shower caused your ovarian cancer.

 The Risks of Ovarian Cancer and Talcum Powder